DaixuanLi/AutoBlox_Artifact/README.md

 ./run_pruning.sh
 ```

 Here target_workload has 7 options (YCSB, TPCC, AdspayLoad, MapReduce, LiveMapsBackEnd, WebSearch, and CloudStorage).
 It takes approximately 2-4 hour for each workload to finish its pruning.
 To speed up the experiments, we will provide you several CloudLab nodes to run the pruning experiments in parallel.
-If you are an artifact reviewer, please contact us to gain access to the CloudLab nodes.
+If you are an artifact reviewer, please get in touch with us to gain access to the CloudLab nodes.
 Note that you must change the xdb directory in generate_* and get_* files.

 After the pruning is finished, please run